www.hirhome.com

 The New York Post expresses in amazement:

-“Fatah had some 60,000 armed men in Gaza, a strip of land covering some 65 square miles.
+“PLO/Fatah had some 60,000 armed men in Gaza, a strip of land covering some 65 square miles.
 It also had heavy cannons and rocket-propelled grenades, which Hamas lacked.
-Yet even Fatah’s four chief bases of al-Hawa, al-Muntadam, Sarayah and al-Safineh, claimed to be impregnable, fell in just a few hours, as their defenders fled.”[24]
+Yet even PLO/Fatah’s four chief bases of al-Hawa, al-Muntadam, Sarayah and al-Safineh, claimed to be impregnable, fell in just a few hours, as their defenders fled.”[24]

-Not only that.
-In January the press was explaining that “the security forces loyal to Fatah in Gaza still outnumber the Hamas militia by several thousand.”[25]
-They were not exaggerating but understating: if “Fatah had some 60,000 armed men in Gaza” and “Hamas last year set up its own 5,600-man militia,”[26] then the word “several” is a huge distortion.
-When speaking of “several thousand” the numbers that come to mind are 5, 6, or 7 thousand.
-Here the difference is more than 54 thousand in favor of Fatah.
+When the Associated Press stated in January that “the security forces loyal to PLO/Fatah in Gaza still outnumber the Hamas militia by several thousand” they were distorting the facts.[25]
+For if “PLO/Fatah had some 60,000 armed men in Gaza” and “Hamas last year set up its own 5,600-man militia,”[26] then the phrase “several thousand”—which calls to mind 5, 6, or 7 thousand—does not apply.
+Here the difference is more than 54 thousand in favor of PLO/Fatah.

 “We handed Gaza over to Hamas.
 We don’t understand why our leaders betrayed us like this.
 We fought back against orders because if we had followed orders, we would have given ourselves up… [Our leaders] received orders from Abbas to give up bases but some military commanders couldn’t accept this.”